 Hull & Deck

 The entire hull and deck is made from a durable and scratch resistant resin.
 Like most recreation PWC, the EX models have a hull designed to be nimble and playful.
 The deck isn’t incredibly spacious, but it’s definitely not cramped either.
 There’s just enough room for someone to get set up on a tow tube or wake board.
+To learn more, you can read my article on the best jet ski for towing a tube.

 A support handle is on the rear of the seat, and a tow hook for watersports is right below it.